 The Wyatt Family Scholarship was established in memory to honor and recognize the late Mr. Harry Wyatt, Mrs. Edith Wyatt (parents) and the late Mr. Vernon Wyatt (brother).
 This scholarship was given by their daughter and sister, Ms. Anita J. Wyatt.
-In order to be eligible, the recipient must be enrolled in Administrative Support Technology (AAS degree) or Business Administration (AA&S degree).
+In order to be eligible, the recipient must be enrolled in Administrative Support Technology (Associate of Applied Science degree) or Business Administration (Associate of Arts & Science degree).
 The student must also meet the following criteria:

 - 1. Must have academic promise with a commitment to complete college - 2.
 Demonstrates high moral character and a concern for others - 3.
-Good citizenship and high ideals - 4.
-Possesses leadership qualities and participates in community outreach - 5.
-Demonstrates a financial need
+Good citizenship and high ideals - Possesses leadership qualities and participates in community outreach - Demonstrates a financial need